sunflower-header-1

 Team

-Our chosen method of user research was to send out surveys to as many product designers on campus as possible within a day, so we could gather our target audience’s first-hand experiences to cater our product towards their needs.
-Based on our interview results, we identified a lack of collaborative spaces on campus because clubs were too competitive to join, and campus events dedicated towards designing products tend to have too short of a timeline.
+We sent out surveys to product designers on campus, gathering our target audience’s experiences to meet their needs.
+The surveys identified a lack of collaborative spaces on campus because clubs were too competitive to join, and campus events dedicated towards designing products tend to have too short of a timeline to develop a full case study.

 Using our survey findings, we also reated two general user personas to help us empathize with our users, based on product design students.